-Chum salmon runs to UCI are concentrated predominately in the western and northern watersheds, and the most substantial harvest comes from the Central District drift gillnet fishery.
-The 2019 harvest of 129,000 chum salmon was approximately 25% less than the 2009-2018 average annual harvest of 172,000 fish (Appendix B5).
-An evaluation of UCI chum salmon stocks is made difficult because of a lack of information other than commercial harvest data and very limited escapement data.
+An evaluation of UCI chum salmon stocks is challenging due to a lack of information other than commercial harvest data combined with very limited escapement data.
 Chum salmon are no longer counted at either the Deshka or Little Susitna river weirs.
 They are captured in the Anchor Point OTF project, but this project was designed temporally and spatially to assess UCI sockeye salmon stocks.
-An aerial survey of Clearwater Creek/Chinitna River on August 13, 2019 estimated approximately 9,600 chum salmon had escaped the fishery, which was approximately 1,600 above the upper end of the SEG.
-Therefore, Chinitna Bay was opened to set and drift gillnetting on Tuesdays and Fridays from 7:00 AM until 7:00 PM, beginning on Friday, August 16.
+An aerial survey of Clearwater Creek/Chinitna River on August 13, 2019, estimated approximately 9,600 chum salmon had escaped the fishery, which was approximately 1,600 fish above the upper end of the SEG.
+Therefore, Chinitna Bay was opened to set and drift gillnet fishing on Tuesdays and Fridays from 7:00 AM until 7:00 PM, beginning on Friday, August 16.